udithalenoraA00235273/JAV1001-ScoreKeeperCricket/README.md

 After the match ended user can select the reset button down below to reset the scoreboard and start a new match.
 Enjoy.....

+**!!!!
+Things to be considered !!!!**

+This app is tested on a pixle device using android 8.0.

 **!!
 Author !!**

 Student Name - Uditha Lenora

 Student Number - A00235273